olebole/irafdoc/doc/softools.mkpkg.rst

   </p>
   <p>
       Conditional control flow is implemented by the <b>$if</b> directives introduced in the last example and described below.
-The character <tt>"n"</tt> may be inserted after the <tt>"$if"</tt> prefix of any directive to negate the sense of the test, e.g., <tt>"$ifndef"</tt> tests whether the named symbol does not exist.
+The character <span style="font-family: monospace;">"n"</span> may be inserted after the <span style="font-family: monospace;">"$if"</span> prefix of any directive to negate the sense of the test, e.g., <span style="font-family: monospace;">"$ifndef"</span> tests whether the named symbol does not exist.
   Nesting is permitted.
   </p>
   <dl>